edwardyzhang/data_structures/README.md

 # data_structures

-Used as a simple reminder of all of the simple data structures
+Used as a simple reference of all of the simple data structures and sorting algorithms